See the latest updates and information regarding the COVID-19 pandemic at semo.edu/covid19.

 an appointment is made.
 Write down the appointment information (time, date, counselor,

 - If the situation is an emergency, follow #2 above, but state that "the student needs

 an appointment immediately."

-- Sometimes it is useful or necessary for you to walk the student over to Counseling
+- Sometimes it is useful or necessary for you to walk the student over to Center

+for

 - If you are concerned about a student but are uncertain about the appropriateness of

-a referral, feel free to call Counseling and Disability Services for a consultation.
+a referral, feel free to call Center for Behavioral Health and Accessibility for a

 After Hours Services

-The Crisis Response Team coordinates crisis coverage for campus emergencies when Counseling
+The Crisis Response Team coordinates crisis coverage for campus emergencies when Center

-and Disability Services is not open.
-Call the University Department of Public Safety
+for Behavioral Health and Accessibility is not open.
+Call the University Department

 of Public Safety (651-2911) for contact with the Crisis Coordinator on Call.